Hannah Parsons, Principal Associate Solicitor at DAS Law, provides the details:

 Some examples of how they might do this include heating workstations or rest areas, providing appropriate thermal clothing for employees, rotating duties so that employees do not have to work for too long in colder temperatures, and allowing more frequent breaks.

-If you do outside work, your employer obviously has little control over the temperature of your working area, but they are still required to take steps to reduce the impact that the cold weather may have on your comfort and health.
+If you work outdoors, your employer obviously has little control over the temperature of your working area, but they are still required to take steps to reduce the impact of work that keeps you outdoors for a long time.

 This might include measures such as supplying warm work clothes to employees, providing warm rest areas and hot drinks, and allowing breaks to be taken at appropriate intervals.
 They should also consider if winter is the best time to undertake certain types of work that may expose employees to cold temperatures.